 - H&P: Take a thorough history and physical exam, focusing on nutrition/potential child maltreatment and typical clinical features.

-- Anthropometrics: Assess the degree of malnutrition.
+- Anthropometrics: to assess the degree of malnutrition

 - WHO diagnostic criteria: for primary PEM in children aged 6–60 months